6 Ways Cisgender Performers Can Be Allies to the Trans Community

 5. If you’re in a position to make a casting decision, advocate for trans performers to take on cis roles: People are always talking about who can and can’t take on roles when it comes to queer stories and performers.
 This often leaves queer people on the back burner when telling “straight” stories, but that doesn’t need to be the case, and it’s even harder for the trans community to get cast.

-6. Add gender-free dressing spaces to your theatres: Dressing rooms, like locker rooms, can cause tension and anxiety even in open spaces such as theatre.
+6. Add (or advocate for) gender-free dressing spaces to your theatres: Dressing rooms, like locker rooms, can cause tension and anxiety even in open spaces such as theatres.
 If your theatre does not already use gender-free dressing rooms, advocate for a space to be added for more comfort.

 Being an ally is easy, and there’s no better time to start than now.
 Look at how your local theatres are inclusive of the trans community already, where they can do better, and what changes can begin to be made for an even safer environment.